 Our signal transportation systems are designed to interface directly with our FPGA platforms, and can be built to customer specification, with various signal interfaces including: TTL, LV-TTL, PECL, RS-422, RS-232, LVDS.

 For more information, please contact us at the link below…

-FPGA Platforms interfaced with Transceiver / Signal Conditioners, allowing FPGA/ARM processing, signal transportation at long distances, and signal translation.
+FPGA Platforms shown interfaced with Transceiver / Signal Conditioners, allowing FPGA/ARM processing, signal transportation at long distances, and signal translation.

-Our FPGA platforms can be interconnected with our Transceivers / Signal Conditioners with standard RJ45/CAT 6 cabling.
+Our FPGA platforms can be interconnected directly with our Transceivers / Signal Conditioners with standard RJ45/CAT 6 cabling.